UMDOER/PSYC341OER/_pages/learning-expertise/learning.md

 In addition, the organization and planning skills that a learner exhibits matter a lot (Garavalia & Gredler, 2002), suggesting that the efficiency with which one organizes self-guided learning is an important component of learning.
 We will return to this topic soon.
 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/learn2.jpeg" >
 <figcaption>Research attests that we can hold between 5 and 9 individual pieces of information in our working memory at once.
 This is partly why in the 1950s Bell Labs developed a 7-digit phone number system.
-Diamondmagna, https://goo.gl/xeUxfw, CC BY-SA 3.0, https://goo.gl/eLCn2O</figcaption>
+[2]</figcaption>
 </figure>
 One well-studied and important variable is **working memory** capacity.
 Working memory describes the form of memory we use to hold onto information temporarily.
 Working memory is used, for example, to keep track of where we are in the course of a complicated math problem, and what the relevant outcomes of prior steps in that problem are.
 Higher scores on working memory measures are predictive of better reasoning skills (Kyllonen & Christal, 1990), reading comprehension (Daneman & Carpenter, 1980), and even better control of attention (Kane, Conway, Hambrick, & Engle, 2008).